-Having an HR action plan for COVID-19 in the workplace will help employers and their management team to remain compliant with legal obligations and help to take the necessary steps to prepare and to prevent an outbreak of coronavirus occurring.
+Having an HR action plan for COVID-19 in the workplace will help employers and their management team to remain compliant with legal obligations and help to take the necessary steps to prepare and to prevent an outbreak of coronavirus from occurring.

 Companies will also need to ensure that they are conducting risk assessments across the workplace and documenting these risk assessments making them visible to all employees.
 As more employees return to work, and as government guidelines change, these risk assessments should be revised and updated.

 In preparation to prevent an outbreak a company’s HR action plan should include:

 - Inform employees of the symptoms to be aware of and what to do if they experience any of the symptoms, providing any updates or changes on symptoms.